moby/moby/docs/sources/reference/api/docker_remote_api.md

 ### What's new

-**New!**
-Build now has support for `LABEL` command which can be used to add user data to an image.
+The build supports `LABEL` command.
+Use this to add metadata to an image.
 For example you could add data describing the content of an image.

 `LABEL "com.example.vendor"="ACME Incorporated"`